-The School of Nursing operates programs on the Oakland campus, the Sacramento Campus, and the San Francisco Peninsula Campus.
+The School of Nursing operates programs on the Oakland Sacramento, and San Francisco Peninsula campuses, as well as online.
 Nursing programs include the Bachelor of Science in Nursing Program (both generic and RN to BSN), and Accelerated Bachelor of Science in Nursing program (undergraduate studies), and graduate programs, which include the Entry-Level Masters Degree Program, Nurse Anesthesia, Case Management, Family Nurse Practitioner, and the Doctor of Nursing Practice Program.